pablobm/pygame-tutorial/source/lessons/00050-python-basics/index.html.markdown

 `print` is used to show things on a terminal screen.
 In the example above we don't actually show anything, because we are not telling `print` what so show.

 Functions use data.
-If we give data to `print`, it will actually print something out:
+If we give data to `print`, it will print it out.
+The following program prints number 10 on the terminal:

 ```python
 print(10)
 ```

-The function "receives" a `10` and prints it.
+The program tells the function `print` to use number 10.
+In programmer's lingo, we say that we pass `10` to the function, and that the function "receives" `10`.
 We can also use variables, or do math:

 ```python
 energy = 100